feedback

 Features were prioritized—and expressed in plain English.

-3. A subtle—but effective—change to the architecture of the site
+3. How we made a subtle—but effective—change to the architecture of the site

 We surveyed the people who converted, to understand what made them different from those who didn’t.
 They reported that viewing examples of other photographers’ PhotoShelter websites had persuaded them to get their own.